briggsj3/JaredBriggs-PlethoraTestProject/README.md

 # PlethoraTestProject
-A sample project made for Plethora as part of my interviewing for employment process.
+A sample project made for Plethora as part of my interviewing for employment process (using Python 2.7).

 # Assumptions: